A Lebanese family firm with a strong international presence, headed by the president elect of the Chartered Institute of Arbitrators

 Who uses it?

-Clients include Middle Eastern companies and states, including Lebanon itself.
+Clients include Middle Eastern companies and states, including Lebanon itself, and US and Canadian companies in arbitration and court matters with a Lebanese angle.

 Comair-Obeid is well known for her arbitrator work and is a member of the ICSID panel.
-She also acts as a Middle East expert in international arbitrations – for example on Qatari law in an ad hoc dispute between an international security consultancy firm and its local partner.
+She also acts as an expert on Middle Eastern law in international arbitrations – for example on Qatari law in an ad hoc dispute between an international security consultancy firm and its local partner.

 In 2012, the High Court in London dismissed a challenge to a US$23 million ICC award that Comair-Obeid granted in favour of Bahraini construction company Terna against UAE family Bin Kamil.